-4. Experiment 4: Size tax (with no exit value)
+4.5.4 Experiment 4: size tax (with no exit value)

-Finally, I consider a tax on size.20 In particular, I tax an establishment that is larger than \hat{n} , with the amount that is proportional to the number of the workers in excess to \hat{n} .21 A well-known example of this type of regulation in Japan is the Large Scale Retail Store Law (replaced in 2000 by the Large Scale Retail Location Law) introduced in 1974.
+Finally, I consider a tax on size.20 In particular, I tax an establishment which is larger than \hat{n} , with the amount that is proportional to the number of the workers in excess to \hat{n} .21 A well-known example of this type of regulation in Japan is the "Large Scale Retail Store Law" (replaced in 2000 by the "Large Scale Retail Location Law") introduced in 1974.
 It restricts the entry of a large-scale retail store by requiring it to go through special procedures.
-Not surprisingly, in Table 7, "wholesale and retail trade" establishments are much smaller in Japan than in the United States.
-This "size tax" can also be a reflection of the extra cost of operating on a large scale, such as the cost of constructing a large factory or the cost of obtaining a large piece of land.
+Not surprisingly, in Table 7, "Wholesale and Retail Trade" establishments are much smaller in Japan than in the U.S. This "size tax" can also be a reflection of the extra cost of operating on a large scale, such as the cost of constructing a large factory or the cost of obtaining a large piece of land.

 Here, I assume that $\kappa = 0.4$ and $\hat{n} = 10$, in addition to the assumptions from Experiment 1 ($\bar{x} = 0$).
-That is, there is an annual size tax that is 40 percent of the benchmark annual wage for each worker in excess of 10 workers.
-Table 15 shows the result.
-All of the statistics are in line with the data.
-One aspect that is superior to Experiment 3 is that the average size also decreases to the level of what the data shows.
+That is, there is an annual size tax that is 40% of the benchmark